EvaisaDev/noita-bombergame/README.md

 # Bomberminä
 **A online PvP bomberguy gamemode for Noita**
 This is a bomberman clone written for Noita using my Noita Online framework.

 It requires [Noita Online](https://github.com/EvaisaDev/noita-online) to function.
+It also requires Noita Beta branch.

 *Features:*
 - Lobby settings for map size, powerups percentage, etc.